 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

 Oh amazing person (who does not get impacted negatively even while mixing with everyone in all aspects)!
-Once upon a time, you consumed all the worlds and spit it out.
+Once upon a time, you consumed all the worlds and spat them out.
 Subsequently, you descended as an insignificant human being bound in a body (that is generally considered to be avoided).
-You ate butter to keep away the indigestion that occur to humans.
-Is eating ghee a medicine to dissolve the residue soil?
+You ate butter to keep away the indigestion that occurs to humans.
+Is eating ghee a medicine to dissolve the residual soil?
 (No).

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam